wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.0.18 =
+* Make sure unset admin user field remains if the other setting has been fixed
+* Removed admin user from settings table of contents
+* Make sure array input is trimmed in file change module
+* Correct input type on file change settings sanitization
+* Use full URL on file change warning redirect to prevent invalid target
+* Reduce erroneous hide backend change warnings
+* When accessing htaccess or wpconfig make sure opening settings changes are 664 instead of 644 to reduce issues
+* Update hackrepair.com's Agents blacklist
+* Make sure global settings save button matches others
+* Fixed link in locout email
+* Email address settings retain end of line
+* Sanitize email addresses on save and not just use
+* Make sure whitelist is actually an array before trying to process
+* Make sure rewrite rules show on dashboard when file writing isnt allowed
+* Added extra information to dashboard server information to help troubleshooting

 = 4.0.16 =
 * Fixed bug preventing file change scanning from advancing when chunked